 A small change in your skin texture can be really noticeable.
 When I noticed my wrinkles looking more pronounced and the texture of my skin looking more crepey I was very concerned.
 When I had some free time I was going to look into adding a new skincare moisturizer to combat this new development.
 Thankfully, drinking 8 cups of water fixed the problem first.

 Normally, at the gym, I felt strong throughout my workout and good about what I had accomplished.

 But sometimes I had “weak days”, I was motivated to work hard, but my stamina just wasn’t there.
 Days when my body wasn’t willing to cooperate with my mental determination.
 I could barely get through the workout and that left me feeling discouraged.

 I attributed these “weak days” to not having enough calories or nutrients to get me through.
 But since being hydrated I don’t experience these days anymore.
 Even when I work out in a fasted state.

-Not only did drinking more water create all these health benefits but cracking the water habit gave my confidence a boost.
+Not only did drinking 8 cups of water create all these health benefits but cracking the water habit gave my confidence a boost.

 Sometimes you need a win to know you can win in other areas of your life.